ncoevoet/ChanTracker/README.md

 - nick: nick change spam
 - cycle: join/part flood
 - massJoin

+You should tweak settings to fits your needs, do not use default values.
+It really depends channel's population and usage ...

 Each of those detections has the same kind of settings: there is *Permit (-1 to disable), *Life (which is the time interval over which the bot will track previous messages/behaviour), *Mode (which allows you to select which action you want to use against the user).
 The action modes that can be set are: